 Students on F-1 and J-1 visas are allowed to work on the Reed campus without obtaining any authorization.

-So it does not interfere with your academic work, the job cannot exceed 20 hours per week while school is in session.
-Students are allowed to work up to 40 hours per week when school is not in session.
+In order to not interfere with your academic work, visa regulations limit international student work to 20 hours per week while school is in session, and up to 40 hours per week when school is not in session (summer and winter break).

-Attention: Money, goods, or compensation (including housing or board) received for off-campus employment outside of optional practical training (OPT) at any time during an F-1 student's stay in the U.S. constitutes a serious immigration violation and might put you out of status.
+Attention: Money, goods, or compensation (including housing or board) received for off-campus employment outside of curricular practical training (CPT) or optional practical training (OPT) at any time during an F-1 student's stay in the U.S. constitutes a serious immigration violation and might put you out of status.